Cuts and Wounds of the Nose

 Showing signs of infection, such as increased warmth, redness, swelling, or drainage

-Causing trouble breathing through 1 nostril.
-This may be a sign of a septal hematoma.
+Causing trouble breathing through one nostril.
+This may be a sign of a septal hematoma

 If your child is having a nosebleed, tilt your child's head forward slightly so that